SymfonyCasts/vue/sfcasts/ep1/sync-data-promise.md

 [[[ code('85aeae5467') ]]]

-Anyways, once our work is done - which will be *instantly* since we don't need to make any AJAX calls, call `resolve()` and pass it the *data* that we want the promise to return.
-Now, we're not *really* making an AJAX request... so we can't *exactly* return the same data as before because... we don't have a response.
+Anyways, once our work is done - which will be *instantly* since we don't need to make any Ajax calls, call `resolve()` and pass it the *data* that we want the promise to return.
+Now, we're not *really* making an Ajax request... so we can't *exactly* return the same data as before because... we don't have a response.
 But we know that what we *really* care about is that this Promise returns a object with a `data` key and a `hydra:member` key below it.
 Let's at least fake that here: add